evavandijk/VOC_datastories/README.md

 # VOC_datastories
-Data stories for the VOC thesis projects
+Data stories for the VOC thesis projects.

-The implementation of the datastories can be found in the jupyter notebook file.
-This data story tells something about the VOC dataset, which contains personal record of employees within the VOC.
-In the first part of the data story, the place of birth of employees was analyzed by drawing a map and making multiple graphs.
-Also, the amount of employees over time was analyzed using a graph to give insight into the growth of the VOC.

-The second part of the datastories focused on the career of an individual.
-Several aspect of his career were highlighted, for example: service time, the amount of travels and promotions/demotions.
+To give insight into the dataset of the VOC, which contains personal record of employees within the VOC, a data story was made by Barry Hendriks and Eva van Dijk in a Jupyter Notebook.
+There were four main parts for the data story plus an analysis of an individual in the dataset.
+The four main parts were: a word cloud of the employee's name, the amount of each rank available in the dataset, a map showing places of birth and the amount of employees over time within the VOC.
+The analysis of the individual focused on extracting information from his notary documents (Barry) and analyzing his career (Eva).